binxio/cfn-oracle-user-provider/README.md

 	--template-body file://cloudformation/demo-stack.json
 aws cloudformation wait stack-create-complete  --stack-name cfn-database-user-provider-demo
 ```
-It will create a postgres database too, so it is quite time consuming...
+It will create an Oracle database too, so it is quite time consuming...

 ## Conclusion
 With this solution Oracle users can be provisioned just like a database, while keeping the